Install Firefox under FreeBSD and set it up with privacy

 extensions.pocket.enabled = false

 This deactivates the Pocket Service.

 identity.fxaccounts.enabled = false

 We will disable the Firefox Sync Service.
 I will introduce you to better alternatives.
-We could also use a self-hosted sync server—the code is available on Github.
-But the service is currently still using outdated Python 2.7 code and the service has been ported to Rust in the meantime.
+We could also use a self-hosted sync server—the code is available on GitHub.
+But the service is currently still using outdated Python 2.7 code, and the service has ported to Rust meanwhile.
 And the other problem is that the self-hosted service does not currently work with mobile Firefox.

 identity.fxaccounts.toolbar.enabled = false